Frustrated, stressed and depressed with your way-too-small-home?

 If your home does not have these things, install some storage!
 If you have a huge extended or growing family, you may need a bigger home to make sure everyone gets the space and privacy they need.
 If you need an entire extra room to store your incredible Christmas decoration collection which gives you immense pleasure, go for it!

 I’m talking about a standard home of technically adequate size to house your family.
-The kind of home that has floor space for playing games, couches the whole family can spread out on, a dining table that can be used as a dining table.
-How about a kitchen bench that’s clear?
+Imagine a home that has floor space for playing games, couches the whole family can spread out on, a dining table that can be used as a dining table.
+How about a standard sized kitchen bench?
 Spontaneous baking can occur!

 The kind of house that you spend a minimum amount of time maintaining.
 There’s no need to wander around with things in your hand wondering where you can fit them.

-No longer constantly tidying up after the people in your home because they don’t know where things go either.
+No longer constantly tidying up after the people in your home because they don’t know where things go.
 Or it’s just too hard for them to put things away, so they give up.

 So what is the answer?
 You guessed it!

 Reduce the amount of stuff in your home.

 It sounds simple right?
 But you know it isn’t or you’d’ve done it already.

 So what’s stopping you?
 You might think you don’t have the time or the energy.
 But maybe it’s something else.